Harry Hampton (footballer, born 1885)

 Joseph Harry Hampton (21 April 1885 – 15 March 1963) was an English footballer who was born in Wellington, Shropshire.
-To this day Hampton remains Aston Villa's all-time leading goalscorer in the League.
+Hampton remains Aston Villa's all-time leading goalscorer in the League.

 Playing career

 Youth

 According to a friend speaking to the Wellington Journal and Shrewsbury News after his death, Hampton began his playing career with Lilleshall Iron Works team then joined Wellington Town, before transferring to Aston Villa on a professional contract for £120 in April 1904.

 Aston Villa

 Better known as "Happy" Harry Hampton or as "The Wellington Whirlwind," he played as a centre forward for Aston Villa from 1904 to 1920.
 He scored both goals against Newcastle United in the 1905 FA Cup Final.
 Hampton was a prolific goalscorer and once scored five goals when Aston Villa beat Sheffield Wednesday 10–0 in a First Division match in 1912.
 He was joint top goalscorer in the First Division in the 1911–12 season.
 Between 1913 and 1914 Hampton was capped by England four times, scoring two goals in games against Wales and Scotland.